 Easton is close to, but not on, the Chesapeake Bay.
 The inland town is on the edge of a maze of tributaries that flow into the bay with more than 600 miles of shoreline.
 That makes rich farmland, major marshland hunting, and an unusually large number of waterfront mansions.

-The town was founded in 1710 and became a tobacco growing area.
-Colonial merchants and Victorian businessmen built large homes over the years encircling the downtown area with a range architectural styles.
+The town was founded in 1710 and became a tobacco-growing area.
+Colonial merchants and Victorian businessmen built large homes over the years encircling the downtown area with a range of architectural styles.

 Because of the unusual combination of wealth and rural, Easton is known for wildlife and nature art, fine dining, shopping, and its music scene.
 Nationally-know performers often stop by Easton.

 In 2020, Kiplinger magazine ranked Easton #8 in the number of millionaires as a percentage of the total population.

 Forbes Magazine declared Easton one of “America’s Top 5 Coolest Towns to Buy a Vacation Home” in 2021.
 They said it has a level of celebrity discretion on par with the Hamptons, as well as year-round culture and “a farm-to-table foodie scene that gets better every year.”

 The business district is a rectangle of streets in front of — instead of surrounding — the Talbot (pronounced “TALL-butt”) County Courthouse (11 North Washington Street).
 Each street is lined with historic buildings.

 North Washington Street runs in front of the courthouse and features offices and businesses related to the local government, including some eateries.